modelcontextprotocol/java-sdk/docs/design/2026-07-28-spec-support.md

         SyncSpec protocolDetectionTimeout(Duration timeout);         // new

         /**
-         * Maximum MRTR round trips the SDK will transparently perform for one logical
+         * Maximum MRTR round trips introducing *new* {@code inputRequests} that the SDK
-         * call before failing with {@link McpInputRequiredLimitExceededException}.
+         * will transparently perform for one logical call before failing with
+         * {@link McpInputRequiredLimitExceededException}.
+Unchanged-state polling repeats
+         * (URL-mode elicitation) are bounded separately — see
-         * Defaults to 5.
+         * {@link #inputRequiredPollInterval(Duration)}.
+Defaults to 5.
          */
         SyncSpec maxInputRequiredRoundTrips(int max);                // new

+        /**
+         * Delay before retrying when the server repeats an {@code input_required} result
+         * whose {@code inputRequests} are unchanged — i.e. it is still waiting on an
+         * out-of-band action such as URL-mode elicitation.
+Exponential backoff from this
+         * value, capped at 30 seconds; the total wait is bounded by the per-request
+         * timeout, not by {@link #maxInputRequiredRoundTrips(int)}.
+Defaults to 2 s.
+         */
+        SyncSpec inputRequiredPollInterval(Duration interval);       // new

         /** Per-request log level, sent as io.modelcontextprotocol/logLevel. */
         SyncSpec logLevel(LoggingLevel level);                       // new